thegeek-sys/Vault/Class/Cybersecurity/Buffer overflow.md

 >```

 >[!warning] Shellcode caveats
 >It has to be position independent, so the shellcode must be able to run no matter where in memory it is located.
-The attacker in fact generally cannot determine in advance exactly
+The attacker in fact generally cannot determine in advance exactly where the targeted buffer will be located in the stack frame of the function in which it is defined, so only relative address references can be used (the attacker is not able to precisely specify the starting address of the instructions in the shellcode).
+>
+>It cannot contain any `NULL` values in fact it uses unsafe string manipulation routines and strings end with `NULL` values